Handbook

 Long term sickness

-Long-term sickness absence is defined as a continuous period of absence lasting more than 28 days.
-The employee must give you a ‘fit note’ (formerly a ‘sick note’) if they’re absent for more than seven days.
-Hospital doctors or GPs provide these, but may charge a fee if a fit note is requested before seven days.
-The fit note will say the employee is either ‘not fit for work’ or ‘may be fit for work’.
+The employee must give you a ‘fit note’ (formerly a ‘sick note’) if they’re absent for more than seven days (this includes non-working days, such as weekends and bank holidays).
+A fee may be charged if a fit note is requested before seven days.
+The fit note will say the employee is either ‘not fit for work’ or ‘may be fit for work.’

 Keep in contact